-What are at least three aspects of yourself that you are satisfied with, including two physical features?
+What are two aspects of yourself that you are satisfied with, including a physical feature?
 If you can, please try and pick more challenging areas to get the most out of this activity.
 I'll start, I like my...

 Have each participant share positive qualities they listed.
 Discourage "qualified" statements (e.g., "I guess my stomach is not too horrible").
 If you get "qualified" statements, accept them and ask the participant for an additional statement that is completely positive (e.g., "Okay, can you give me one more statement you had that was completely positive?").